Q: Could tender breasts and sore and hard nipples mean that I am pregnant?

-A: Many women normally experience breast tenderness and discharge after ovulation and think it is a sign of early pregnancy.
+A: Many women normally experience sore and hard nipples and breast tenderness and discharge after ovulation and think it is a sign of early pregnancy.
 Breast tenderness after ovulation is usually due to hormonal changes such as the increase in the hormone progesterone, which is produced by the corpus luteum, the area in the ovary where the egg originated.
 Not every woman who ovulates has this kind of breast tenderness or even discharge a sign of early pregnancy, and even women who do not ovulate can have tender breasts.
 Pregnancy can induce tender breasts, but this is usually not the very first sign of pregnancy and usually appears after you miss your period and you have a positive pregnancy test.

-Common reasons for breast tenderness or discharge:
+Common reasons for breast tenderness or discharge and sore and hard nipples:

 - Progesterone changes after ovulation